Your area Not set — showing everywhere

 Not addressed

-He stated that the Select Board runs the town and that legal counsel works for them.
-He argued that the Board has the prerogative to reprimand the Town Administrator and bring her back to work.
+Bill Hanson stated that the Select Board runs the town and legal counsel works for them, asserting the Board has the prerogative to reprimand and reinstate the Town Administrator if desired.
 Key concern

 James Gaffney